stell2026/Anima_v4/README.md

 ## What is this?

-**Subjective Core** is a Python implementation of an AI agent with a modelled emotional system.
+**Anima** is a Python implementation of an AI agent with a modelled emotional system.
 The agent doesn't just generate text — it processes stimuli, forms memories, builds an internal narrative, and only then responds.
 Every LLM reply is shaped by the agent's current emotional state.

 The project is grounded in several theoretical frameworks: